How to Convert a PWA to Mobile Apps for iOS and Android

 In the real world though, companies almost always build iOS and Android apps, even if they have already released a completely functional Progressive Web App.

-How do native apps score over Progressive Web Apps?
+So what is the real difference between PWAs and native apps, and how do native apps score over Progressive Web Apps?

 Visibility